UoB-COMSM0166/2025-group-4/README.md

   <img src="https://github.com/UoB-COMSM0166/2025-group-4/blob/main/images/spikes.gif?raw=true" alt="Spikes & Enemies Demo" width="60%">
 </p>

-### 5.1.4 Importance of the system and potential for expansion
+### 5.1.3 Importance of the system and potential for expansion

-The physics and collision systems provide an extremely stable, predictable and scalable foundation for the game as a whole.
-The consistency not only guarantees a direct improvement of the game experience of the current version, but also provides a solid technical basis for the future implementation of more complex mechanisms (e.g. dynamic bodies, time delay, gravity changes, etc.).
-Thanks to this module, we freed the game experience from 'device dependency' and based on uniform physical rules that provide players with a fair, stable and entertaining action space.
+This carefully architected physics and collision system forms a reliable foundation for "Puppy's Magical Adventure."
+Its time-independent nature ensures a fair experience across different devices.
+The robustness of collision detection and response allows for intricate level designs featuring tight passages and precisely timed hazards.
+This system not only elevates the current gameplay but also provides a solid technical base for future expansions, such as introducing new enemy types with unique movement patterns or more complex environmental interactions.

 ---